Cephlin/PokeBattle/README.md

 ##Installation

-Please note that these instructions are designed for unix users.
+Please note that these instructions are designed for [UNIX systems](https://www.youtube.com/watch?v=dFUlAQZB9Ng).
 I really cannot be arsed to document the Windows experience...
-I may however in the future if requested add in some documentation I made for Windows users
+I may however in the future if requested add in some documentation I made for Windows users.
+Be warned though that developing on Windows isn't included because it's much more of a bitch, UNIX is less effort.
+If you __insist__ on using Windows, then I recommend using [VirtualBox](https://www.virtualbox.org/) and installing [Ubuntu 14.04 LTS](http://www.ubuntu.com/download/desktop).

 To install PokeBattle you must ensure you have python v2.7 installed, git installed and virtualenv installed then run the following: